JackXueIndiana/Python-Sklearn-Classifier-Pickle/README.md

 This article shows you how to create a classification model with Python and Sklearn in Azure Databricks and save/load the model by using Pickle library.

 ## Problem Statement
 We model the loan application as a two-class classification problem: Based the historical applications with a number of features, the application may approved or denied.
-Logistic Regression method is used in this excercise.
+Logistic Regression method is used in this exercise.

 After the LR model is trained based the historical dataset, we want to save the model for use in different time and location.
 Thus, the Pickle library is employed to do so.